vineetdev/WebRTC-Samples/webrtc-ollama-call-videos/README.md

 markdown
 # WebRTC Ollama Video Call App

-A real-time video call application that lets you have conversations with Ollama AI (llama3.2) through WebRTC.
+A real-time video call application that lets you have conversations with Ollama LLM (llama3.2) Model through WebRTC.

 ## Features